FINANCIAL PRODUCTS

 Currencies

-They may have their currency of issue, settlement and payment in pesos or dollars.
+Their currency of issue, settlement, and payment may be in pesos or dollars.

 FIXED INCOME